buck-co/save-async/README.md

 Any class that should save or load data needs to implement the [`ISaveable`](Runtime/ISaveable.cs) interface.

-- **Guid Property**: Each `ISaveable` must have a globally unique identifier (Guid) for distinguishing it when saving and loading data.
+- **Key Property**: Each `ISaveable` must have a globally unique string for distinguishing it when saving and loading data.
 - **Filename Property**: Each `ISaveable` must have a filename string that identifies which file it should be saved in.
 - **CaptureState Method**: This method captures and returns the current state of the object in a serializable format.
 - **RestoreState Method**: This method restores the object's state from the provided data.